Introduction

 SVM

 We also implemented an support vector approach for hot target classification.
-We initialize our classifier with a radial basis function kernel, with kernel coefficient γ=1\gamma = 1 n with nn = number of features, in accordance with our feature vector size.
+We initialize our classifier with a radial basis function kernel, with kernel coefficient n with = number of features, in accordance with our feature vector size.
 The other hyperparameters were tweaked as part of our experiment.
 Each pixel is used as a data point, consisting of 10 features, being the combined OLI and TIRS channels.
 The binary labels are used for ground truth validation.
 To ensure a balanced dataset, we use all hot target data points, and use the same amount of non-hot target data points.
 The rest of the non-hot target data points are discarded.
 We randomize the data before we apply pruning.
 This results in a total size of 43546 data points (with 21773 hot target pixels).
 Using 10-fold cross-validation we utilize the entire dataset, each fold being employed as validation set once.

 DNN